-MAINTENANCE Vehicle Immersion
+Vehicle Immersion

 NOTICE: If your vehicle becomes immersed, major engine damage can result if the machine is not thoroughly inspected.
-Take the vehicle to your dealer before starting the engine.
+Take the vehicle in for service before starting the engine.
+Your POLARIS dealer can provide this service.

 If it's impossible to take your vehicle to a dealer before starting it, follow the steps outlined below.